Last Updated: 13-20-2025

 cores.
 I've tried the cheaper VPS with 8gb memory and 4 CPU cores, and it was pretty sluggish for a mailserver.

-SPF records, DMARC records, and DKIM key:
+This includes the SPF records, DMARC records, and DKIM key.

 Resource record TTL Type Priority Data